Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Total Direct Network Funding to Working Families Organization: $5,150,000

-Seven-Year Systematic Investment Pattern
+Seven-Year Documented Investment Pattern

-According to Open Society Foundations’ public grant database, the Soros network provided $7,612,750 in direct grants to core WFP network entities over seven years (2016-2023), with the new 2023 CDP funding revealing the accelerating scale:
+According to Open Society Foundations’ public grant database, the network provided $7,612,750 in direct grants to core network entities over seven years (2016-2023), with the new 2023 CDP funding revealing the accelerating scale:

 Center for Popular Democracy Network: $3,473,750 Total (2021-2023)